The Last Nomad

 As she came of age, though, both she and her beloved Somalia were forced to confront change, violence, and instability.
 Salh writes with engaging frankness and a fierce feminism of trying to break free of the patriarchal beliefs of her culture, of her forced female genital mutilation, of the loss of her mother, and of her growing need for independence.
 Taken from the desert by her strict father and then displaced along with millions of others by the Somali Civil War, Salh fled first to a refugee camp on the Kenyan border and ultimately to North America to learn yet another way of life.

-Listeners will fall in love with Salh as she tells her inspiring story about leaving Africa, learning English, finding love, and embracing a new horizon for herself and her family.
+Readers will fall in love with Salh on the page as she tells her inspiring story about leaving Africa, learning English, finding love, and embracing a new horizon for herself and her family.
 Honest and tender, The Last Nomad is a riveting coming-of-age story of resilience, survival, and the shifting definitions of home.